dientn/nodejs-api-typescript/README.md

 # install dependencies
 npm i

-# serve with hot reload at localhost:8080
+# serve with hot reload at localhost
 npm start

 # build for production with minification